 Anne, Bengt, Kenneth and Marko all have something in common.
 They are all Finnish; all have experienced homelessness, and all have changed their lives after being involved with football activities.

-Anne and Bengt were in rehab together, and both joined the training sessions with the Homeless Academy back in 2007.
+Anne and Bengt, a couple, were in rehab together, and both joined the training sessions with the Homeless Academy back in 2007.
 They were both chosen to represent Finland at the Melbourne 2008 Homeless World Cup, and Anne received the tournament Fair Play Award.

 Today, they are both working full time and have moved into a new apartment with their baby boy.